 T3 coaches ferries both locals and tourists to and from the beach.

 If you’re feeling brave and want to try something new, why not hop on a local Cuban bus.
-It may take a while but if you’re planning on heading back and forth regularly this might be the best option for you as tickets cost less than 1 peso Cubano (If you’re confused about the two Cuban currencies check out our Travelling to Cuba: Your Questions Answered blog or ask one of our reps in the welcome briefing).
+It may take a while but if you’re planning on heading back and forth regularly this might be the best option for you as tickets cost less than 1 peso Cubano (If you’re confused about the two Cuban currencies check out our Travelling to Cuba: Your Questions Answered blog post or ask one of our reps in the welcome briefing).
 The best bus from Havana is the number 400 which will take you to the centre and drop you a 5 minute walk from the beach.
 This might not be the best option for some but if you’re open minded and up for an adventure then we would recommend a trip on the 400.

 Well, there it is, our guide to combining city and beach without leaving Havana and without having to spend hours on coaches or full weeks in a resort.
 Have your cake and eat it with this combined beach-city holiday!